 Switch off the PTO shaft drive on the tractor when changing from work to transport position (and vice versa).
-Wait for moving parts to come to a stop.
+Wait for the moving parts to stop moving.
 If this requirement is ignored, the consequence may be damage to the machine and even life-threatening injuries.